bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 ![png](/images/datamining/output_34_0.png)

-There appeared to be a weak positive correlation between EPSS and LVDD as well as a weak negative correlation between LVDD and Fractional Shortening.
+There appeared to be a positive correlation between EPSS and LVDD as well as a negative correlation between LVDD and Fractional Shortening.

 Next step was to plot our two categorical variables as stacked bar charts on top of each other to look how the presence or absence of a pericardial effusion correlated with survival.